Baptism with the Holy Spirit | You Can Be Filled with the Holy Spirit Today!

 - • This is not the new birth by the Spirit.
 They had received that already (John 20:22).
 And this is not water baptism — [Jesus said] “John baptized with water, but in a few days you will be baptized with the Holy Spirit.”

-- • And the purpose (vs. 8) of this Holy Spirit anointing in their lives (and ours) was to give them heaven-sent power to be Christ’s witnesses.
+- • And (vs. 8) the purpose of this Holy Spirit anointing in their lives (and ours) was to give them heaven-sent power to be Christ’s witnesses.
 As T.L.
 Osborn said in his book by the same name, that is “the Purpose of Pentecost” — to empower us to go beyond our human abilities and to be effective, supernaturally-enabled witnesses to Jesus Christ.

 - • Remember the apostle Peter.
 On the night before Jesus was crucified, he denied Jesus three times!
 After receiving Holy Spirit power at Pentecost (Acts 1:8; 2:4), the former Christ-denier stood and preached a bold message (2:14-38) that led to the salvation of thousands that very day!
 (2:41).